vinyldns/vinyldns/modules/docs/src/main/tut/api/batchchange-model.md

 id            | string        | The unique identifier for this change. |

 #### ChangeType Values <a id="changetype-values" />
-There are three valid changeTypes for a SingleChange.
-These values determine whether you are adding, removing or updating DNS records.
+There are three valid changeTypes for a SingleChange, **Add**, **DeleteRecordSet** and **Delete**.
+Used alone, or in conjunction with one another, they determine if you are creating, removing or modifying DNS records.
+Below are the change types to use based on intended outcome.

-- **Add**: To add a single DNS record.
+- Create a new DNS record: **Add** changeType,
-- **DeleteRecordSet**: To delete an entire recordset.
-This applies to record types that allow multi-record recordsets.
+- Delete an entire recordset: **DeleteRecordSet** changeType,
-- **DeleteRecord**: To delete one record in a recordset (i.e. A records).
+- Delete a single record in a multi-record recordset: **DeleteRecord** changeType.
 Record types that only support one record data entry (i.e. CNAME records) will treat a DeleteRecord changeType as DeleteRecordSet.

-To add a new record to an existing multi-record recordset you must first delete a single record in the recordset (DeleteRecord) and then add the new record data (Add) in the same batch change.

-To update an existing recordset that only supports one record, you must first delete the recordset (DeleteRecordSet) and then add the new record data (Add) in the same batch change.
-You can also use DeleteRecordSet to clear all the record data entries of a multi-record recordset followed by one or more Adds with new record data.
+- Update an existing recordset: at least one entry with a **DeleteRecord** or **DeleteRecordSet** changeType and at least one entry with a **Add** changeType.

 #### BATCH CHANGE EXAMPLE <a id="batchchange-example" />